Technology

 Should I buy LED bulbs?

 Yes.
 These bulbs are the most energy efficient, they are long lasting and get bright the instant you flick the light switch.
-Make sure you check our light bulb reviews before you buy though, as quality can vary.
+Make sure you check our before you buy though, as quality can vary.

 Although the colour rendering isn't perfect, it shouldn't be too noticeable in your home.
 It's worth buying one LED first to see if you like the spread and colour of light before committing to replacing more bulbs in your home.